Play a key role in Community Schools

 "The Children's Aid National Center for Community Schools is proud and pleased to partner with Binghamton University in developing the nation's first on-line certificate program on community schools—an effort to combine solid scholarship with on-the-ground experience and to prepare professionals from multiple disciplines to organize school and community resources around student success."

-—Jane Quinn, vice president and director, National Center for Community Schools
+—Jane Quinn, prior vice president and director, National Center for Community Schools

 |Tuition/ Fee Type||